Lion (OTCMKTS:LIOPF) Hits New 1-Year High at $11.25

 Lion Stock Performance

-Lion (OTCMKTS:LIOPF – Get Rating) last posted its earnings results on Friday, November 4th.
-The company reported $0.15 earnings per share for the quarter, missing analysts’ consensus estimates of $0.16 by ($0.01).
-Lion had a return on equity of 8.08% and a net margin of 5.72%.
-The business had revenue of $696.18 million during the quarter, compared to analyst estimates of $766.92 million.
-On average, equities research analysts expect that Lion Co. will post 0.49 EPS for the current year.
+Lion (OTCMKTS:LIOPF – Get Rating) last released its earnings results on Friday, November 4th.
+The company reported $0.15 EPS for the quarter, missing the consensus estimate of $0.16 by ($0.01).
+Lion had a net margin of 5.72% and a return on equity of 8.08%.
+The business had revenue of $696.18 million for the quarter, compared to the consensus estimate of $766.92 million.
+Analysts anticipate that Lion Co. will post 0.49 EPS for the current year.

 Lion Corporation manufactures and sells consumer and industrial products in Japan and internationally.
 It operates through three segments: Consumer Products Business, Industrial Products Business, and Overseas Business.
 The company offers dental and oral care products, including toothpastes, toothbrushes, dental floss, dental rinses, mouthwashes and breath fresheners, periodontitis ointments, and denture products; body care products, such as shampoos and conditioners, hand soaps, sanitizers, wet wipes, body washes, skin and acne care products, antiperspirants and deodorants, hair-nourishment treatments, men's care and toiletries products, and foot care products.